janlajara/bjlpp-dtr/README.md

 The live site can be viewed [here](https://www.bjlprintingpress.com/utils/dtr/) but it requires a login using an account belonging to our work organization.

 **I've built this quick-and-dirty prototype in the middle of 2020.
-I might do a complete overhaul of everything when I get the chance.*
+I might overhaul everything when I get the chance.*